Inside Barack Obama's "Epic" Star-Studded 60th Birthday Party - E! Online

 On Saturday, Aug.
 7, the former U.S. president celebrated his 60th birthday at a Hawaii-themed, star-studded party on the grounds of his family's lavish home in Martha's Vineyard, Mass.

 An eyewitness told E!
-News that famous guests included Chrissy Teigen and husband John Legend, fellow couple Dwyane Wade and Gabrielle Union, Bradley Cooper, Stephen Spielberg, Don Cheadle, Alicia Keys and Erykah Badu.
+News that famous guests included Chrissy Teigen and husband John Legend, fellow couple Dwyane Wade and Gabrielle Union, Bradley Cooper, Stephen Spielberg, Don Cheadle and Erykah Badu.
 Tom Hanks and wife Rita Wilson were also invited and are believed to have attended.

 Erykah shared on her Instagram Story videos from the party, including a now-viral clip of Obama dancing onstage with a guest, as seen on MailOnline, before they were removed.
 Musician H.E.R. and rapper Trap Beckham, who also performed, and manager TJ Chapman also posted images from the event on social media.
 They too were deleted.